alekswael/boulders_activity_forecasting/README.md

 # Forecasting member activity in Boulders (Aarhus City) using NeuralProphet

 This repo contains the code for forecasting member activity in a popular climbing gym in Aarhus, Boulders (Aarhus City).
 The pipeline uses a configured *NeuralProphet* model and two baseline models for forecasting.
-The pipeline consists of data pre-processing, time-series cross-validation of the models, forecasting the final week of the data.
+The pipeline consists of data pre-processing, time-series cross-validation of the models and forecasting the final week activity.

 Exam project for the course *Data Science, Prediction and Forecasting* as part of the Cognitive Science MSc program.